tilanayaje/tilanayaje/README.md

-# Hi there 👋 I'm Jebriel
+# Hi there! 👋 I'm Jebriel
+## About me:
-- 👋 I'm a 4th-year student at UWindsor and an aspiring software engineer
+- 👋 , a 4th-year student at UWindsor and an aspiring software engineer
 - 🌱 Currently learning new technologies and sharpening my skills before I graduate
 - 📝 Love working with JS/TS, Python, C++
 - 🔭 Working on my final year capstone project, a Real-Time Big Data Analytics and Visualization for Urban Traffic Flow Optimization